thillain/omniauth-miso/README.md

 Miso uses the OAuth 1.0 flow, you can read about it here: http://gomiso.com/developers/authentication

+we are not supporting this gem no longer maintained.

 ## How To Use It

 Usage is as per any other OmniAuth 1.0a strategy.Add the strategy to your Rails 'Gemfile':